Academic Catalog

 The institution will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries other institutional facilities or require that a covered individual borrow loans because of the individual’s inability to timely meet their financial obligations to the institution due to delayed disbursement of funding from the VA under chapter 31 or 33.

 Penalties, fees and/or finance-related registration holds may be assessed by the institution if there is an unpaid difference between the amount of the student’s financial obligation and the amount of the anticipated or actual VA education benefit disbursement.
-The student is responsible for charges and fees that are not covered by the Department of Veterans Affairs including but not limited to: transitional (remedial and deficiency) online courses, the cost of repeat courses that were previously passed, printed books that are not required, admissions fees, screening charges, bookstore orders that are not required for a course, badge replacements, parking fees or other non-institutional charges.
+The student is responsible for charges and fees that are not covered by the Department of Veterans Affairs including but not limited to: transitional (remedial and deficiency) online courses, the cost of repeat courses that were previously passed, printed books that are not required, admissions fees, screening charges, bookstore orders that are not required for a course, badge replacements, parking fees, health insurance premiums in excess of basic student coverage or other non-institutional charges.

 Transcript Requirements